Jillian ManusProfile Photo

 #70 What Is Michael Phelps Jamming to Right Now?

 What if you could listen to the exact same music as your favorite celebrities, at exactly the same time?
 That’s the question that drove NFL lineman Jason Fox to build an app for that.
 An app called Earbuds.
-Now if …
+Now if Jason can …

 Aug.
 21, 2019